TheFern2/vim-stackexchange/README.md

 ## Install plugin with vim-plug

 For now it is locally managed, I haven't tested the official way.
 Add `vim-stackexchange` to your vim configuration.
+Just use git clone.

 ```
 " Unmanaged plugin (manually installed and updated)